 County residents can learn more about the project by watching a CVTV

 The county's updated plan is scheduled to be approved in September 2015.

 With the plan update, the county will address parks needs and priorities through the year 2020 and reflect changing conditions, particularly recent economic challenges and limited resources.

 Updating the plan is necessary for Clark County to comply with Washington’s Growth Management Act and remain eligible for state and federal grants.

-The county will work closely with the Clark County Parks Advisory Board and county residents to develop this important plan.
-The county encourages early and ongoing public participation in planning for the future of the community's parks system.
+The county is working closely with the Clark County Parks Advisory Board and county residents to develop this important plan.
+The county encourages early and continuous public participation in planning for the future of the community's parks system.

 The county's project team currently is working to identify community needs, assets and opportunities and welcomes comments from community stakeholders.
 Written comments can be submitted via email to: firstname.lastname@example.org.
 Please include "Comp plan" in the email's subject line.